Monday, June 29, 2026

 Sharp's research helps correct some of the misinformation that had been given out regarding Rumsey's early life, and Sharp even explained why the misinformation was formulated in the first place by persons wishing to protect his legacy.

 Rumsey, working in secret in Lacombe, explored various ways in which the newly-invented steam engine could be used to propel boats upstream against the current, which was a major problem at the time.
 To keep his secret designs safe, he moved from Lacombe to Pearl River Island at the mouth of the Pearl River.
-One of his visitors there was William Bartram, noted botanist, who stayed with Rumsey for a month while recovering from an illness.
+One of his visitors there was William Bartram, a noted botanist, who stayed with Rumsey for a month while recovering from an illness.
+Even Bartram, in the account of his travels, was unable to figure out what Rumsey was working on in secret.

-When the American Revolution broke out, St. Tammany was a British colony subject to attacks, so with the help of some high-ranking Louisiana politicians, Rumsey was able to re-located the Baltimore, MD.
-That is where he perfected his steam-propelled watercraft, demonstrating it to the public for the very first time on the Potomac River in Shepherdstown, Virginia, in 1778.
+When the American Revolution broke out, St. Tammany was a British colony subject to attacks, so with the help of some high-ranking Louisiana politicians, Rumsey was able to re-locate to Baltimore, MD.
+That is where he perfected his steam-propelled watercraft, demonstrating it to the public for the very first time on the Potomac River in Shepherdstown, Virginia, in 1787.

 Ten years later, Benjamin Franklin formed The Rumserian Society to honor the inventor and study his discoveries.